Shinji Eshima

-Shinji Takane Eshima (born August 4, 1956) is a Japanese-American musician, composer, and teacher.
+Shinji Takane Eshima (born August 4, 1956) is a Japanese-American double bassist, composer, and music teacher.

-Early life
+Early life and education

-On August 4, 1956, Eshima was born in Berkeley, California.
-As a child, Eshima took piano lessons.
-At nine years old, Eshima won the Junior Bach Festival.
+Eshima was born on August 4, 1956 in Berkeley, California.
+He took piano lessons since childhood, winning the Junior Bach Festival at nine years old.
 As a bassist, he was primarily self-taught for the first three years of learning the instrument, but he was inspired by violinist and educator Anne Crowden, his first music teacher for bass.
 He played in the Berkeley Youth Orchestra and the Oakland Symphony Youth Orchestra (OSYO) from 1972 to 1974; the latter group, led by Maestro Denis de Coteau, performed on tour in Berlin.

-Education

-Eshima graduated with a Bachelor of Arts in Music from Stanford University in 1978 and The Juilliard School with a Master of Music degree in 1979.
+Eshima graduated with a Bachelor of Arts in Music from Stanford University in 1978 and the Juilliard School with a Master of Music degree in 1979.
 His primary teachers were his first bass professor, Charles Siani (Stanford University), and David Walter (The Juilliard School).
 As a composer, he studied with Heinrich Taube.